-We track brushing and flossing with very specific notes so we can give detailed responses to questions about brushing and other oral-hygiene-related matters.
-We use digital x-rays and a thorough clinical exam to determine whether there are cavities.
-And although we don't do child and adolescent orthodontics ourselves, we track growth and development by gathering detailed information (far more than what the State of Minnesota requires of general dentists) so we can offer good ongoing advice about whether (and when) to seek a consultation with an orthodontist.
+We track brushing and flossing in our notes, and we gently point out areas they are missing with the toothbrush bristles.
+We use low-radiation, digital x-rays to look for hidden cavities.
+And we track growth and development at every visit, so we can offer good ongoing advice about when it's time to visit an orthodontist.
 When the time comes for a referral, we are happy to work with the orthodontist of your choice, or help you select one from amongst the excellent nearby practitioners.

-Parenting is challenging.
-We know.
-To make things easier, one additional strategy for introducing kids to our office is to bring your child first as an observer.
-If you want to bring your child to observe during your own dental appointment, we are happy to accommodate this.
+For many children, the most challenging thing about dental visits is unfamiliarity.
+Please contact us if you want to bring your child for a short social visit before his/her "official" first appointment.
+We are happy to give a quick tour.
+There is no charge for this.
+One additional strategy for introducing kids to our office is to bring your child first as an observer.
+If you want your child to observe during your own dental appointment, we are happy to accommodate this.
 Often this helps kids see that going to the dentist is normal and easy, perhaps even a little bit boring!

 Thank you!
 Your submission has been received!

 Oops!
 Something went wrong while submitting the form :(